pdownen/CoScheme/paper/reviews.md

 # Review 2

-p.2, `fibs`: I expected to see a discussion of how the library knows there are enough cases in `fibs` to constitute a well-founded definition.
+✅ p.2, `fibs`: I expected to see a discussion of how the library knows there are enough cases in `fibs` to constitute a well-founded definition.
 Say explicitly that the library here does not check, that it's up to the user to decide.

+> Moved this dicussion to the preamble in sec 2.

 ✅p.2 "We show a new method for implementing copatterns as a collection of macros": it sounds like macros are the interesting part, but that is not the case.
 OCaml copatterns used macros too, as we discover in an offhand way in the next paragraph.
 Split into two sentences? (new technique. using macros.)
 Acknowledge the macros in [14] at the first reference?